 RI Veterans Memorial Cemetery (180-RICR-20-00-1)

 A. The purpose of the Rhode Island Veterans Memorial Cemetery is to provide a final resting place for Rhode Island veterans who served in the Armed Services of the United States.
 R.I.
-Gen. Laws § 30-25-14, entitled Burial of Veterans, establishes the legal basis for the Rhode Island Veterans Memorial Cemetery (RIVMC) located in the town of Exeter, RI.
-The Office of Veterans Services is responsible for RIVMC and authorized by the statute to establish all necessary rules and regulations for the operation of the cemetery.
+Gen. Laws § 30-25-14, entitled Burial of Veterans, establishes the legal basis for the Rhode Island Veterans Memorial Cemetery (RIVMC) located in the town of Exeter, Rhode Island.
+The Office of Veterans Services is responsible for RIVMC and authorized by the statute to establish all necessary Rules and Regulations for the operation of the cemetery.